 The TSTC Dual Enrollment program provides an opportunity for high school students to earn college and high school credit simultaneously while still in high school.
 High School Partners must have an official Partnership with TSTC by way of a Memorandum of Understanding and meet applicable eligibility requirements for students to enroll in courses.
-Active Dual Enrollment students are to abide by the rules and regulations set forth in the TSTC Catalog and Student Handbook.
-Contact the Dual Enrollment Office for more information change forms available from the Student Resource Center, instructors and/or lead instructors.
-The completed forms must be submitted to the Student Resource Center by the deadline published in the TSTC college academic calendar.
-Changes are effective only when this process has been completed.
+Active Dual Enrollment students are to abide by the rules and regulations set forth in the TSTC Catalog and Student Handbook, Contact the Dual Enrollment Office for more information.